vn971/cevo/README.md

 and write it in pure correct Pascal code.
 Using methods, properties, loops etc.

 If you go this way, you'll also have easy time advertising your progress.:)
-It's easy to share a screenshot...:)
+It's easy to share a screenshot.:)

 Other notes